Syriiin/aoc/README.md

 #### Day 10

 That was definitely the ugliest and least optimal code I've written so far... but atleast the output is pretty!

+### 2024

+Let's try learning vim motions.

+#### Day 1

+I need more than hjkl.
+I keep reverting to arrow keys in insert mode...